 “I am, Mr. Seddon, I am.”

 Seddon took the pink slip.
 It was slightly creased but the print was clear as day.
-He reached over to his desktop keyboard and pulled up the National Lottery website.
+Reaching over to his desktop keyboard, he pulled up the National Lottery website.
 He clicked on Check Results and typed in the numbers.
 He almost fell off his chair.
 The prize was two million, ninety thousand.
 An extra ninety grand for nothing!
 Trying to keep his breath even and steady, he looked up at the young man.
 “Yes, er, I think that would be in order.
 Mr. er?”

 “Golightly, Danny Golightly.
 And I want the cash in twenties and tens, a hundred boxes, ten grand a box, OK?”